pukpuker/CoproGram-desktop/README.md

-# CoproGram – For Of Official Messenger
+# CoproGram – Fork Of Official Messenger

 This is a client for Telegram, using a fork of the official Telegram with the addition of its own patches.